 *note – This list contains many “countries” that are not recognized by the United Nations

 3. Spanish is the official language of Guatemala, but there are over 20 different Mayan dialects that are spoken throughout the country, especially in rural areas.
-According to one of my guides in Antigua, some of the dialects are so drastically different from each other, that people speaking in those dialects might not even be able to communicate with each other, even though they are considered to speak the same language.
+According to one of my guides in Guatemala, who worked at a Spanish school in Antigua, some of the dialects are so drastically different from each other, that people speaking in those dialects might not even be able to communicate with each other, even though they are considered to speak the same language.

 4. A scene from the original Star Wars movie “A New Hope” was shot in Guatemala in the Tikal National Park, which I was lucky enough to visit while on my trip.
 You can check out my photo below and then a youtube link to the actual scene in the movie can be found here.